jbcoe/allocators/TALK.md

 When we copy a model, we can use the same box of bricks or we can use a different box.

-Perhaps you're copying your friend's red house and need to use your supply of red bricks.
+Perhaps you are copying your friend's red house and need to use your supply of red bricks.

 We must sure that when the models are taken apart, the bricks are returned to the correct box.